 1. On different occasions the children find something that has been in the knothole in a tree at the edge of the Radley's yard.
 Name things that they find.
-2. Atticus is very cross with the children for doing two things which \ensuremath{I} nave to do with Boo Radley.
+2. Atticus is very cross with the children for doing two things which have to do with Boo Radley.
 What are these two things?
 (2) 3.
-On Dill's last night in Maycomb before returning to his mother, when the state of the control of nat do the children decide to do?
+On Dill's last night in Maycomb before returning to his mother, w hat do the children decide to do?
 (1) 4.
 What happens to Jem's pants (trousers) that night?
 (2) 5.
 What does Mr Nathan Radley do to the tree with the knothole?
 (1) 6.
-Say whether this statement is TRUE or FALSE and give a reason f your answer: or 'Snow is very unusual in Maycomb.'
+Say whether this statement is TRUE or FALSE and give a reason your answer: for 'Snow is very unusual in Maycomb.'
 (2) 7.
 What do Jem and Scout do with some of the snow?
 (1) 8.
 What happens at Miss Maudie's house on the night after the snowfall?
 (1) 9.
 What kind thing does 'someone' do for Scout on that night?
 (1) [16]